BethyDiakabananas/projects/README.md

 Mega Project List
 ========

 A list of practical projects that anyone can solve in any programming language.
 These projects are divided in multiple categories, and each category has its own folder.
-I started the projects on the list on April 30, 2016, and I will do them in as many languages as I can.
+I started the projects on the list on April 30, 2016, and I plan to complete each problem in more than one language.
 GAME ON ^o^P

 ## Credits